Are beets good for diabetes?

-Beets, also called beetroot, table beet, garden beet, and red beet, are one of several varieties of Beta vulgaris.
-Beets are grown for their edible root and leaves.
+Beets are one of several varieties of Beta vulgaris, grown for their edible root and leaves.
 Other cultivated varieties include the sugar beet, which has white flesh, and a leafy vegetable called chard.

-Beets are most often deep red in color.
-It is possible to obtain golden, white, and stripy red and white versions of the vegetable, however.
+The vegetable is most often deep red.
+It is also possible to find golden, white, and striped versions of the vegetable.

-They have been cultivated since the beginning of recorded history and were often used for medicinal purposes as well as for food.
-Medicinal uses included treating fevers, constipation, and skin complaints.
-The vegetable was also commonly used by the Romans as an aphrodisiac.
+People have cultivated beets since the beginning of recorded history and often used it for medicinal purposes as well as for food.
+The Romans also commonly used the vegetable as an aphrodisiac.

 Lowering blood pressure

-Research has suggested that eating beets, or drinking beet juice, may benefit people with high blood pressure.
-High blood pressure is a common condition among people with diabetes, and particularly those with type 2 diabetes.
+Research suggests that eating beets or drinking beet juice might benefit people with high blood pressure.
+High blood pressure is common among people with diabetes, particularly those with type 2 diabetes.

-The blood pressure-lowering effect is thought to be caused by the presence of nitrates in beet juice.
-These nitrates improve the ability of blood vessels to widen, improving blood flow.
+The presence of nitrates in beet juice is reportedly responsible for the pressure-reducing effect.
+These nitrates improve the ability of blood vessels to widen, promoting blood flow.

 The study involved 64 patients, aged between 18 and 85 years, with high blood pressure.
 Half the participants were taking medications for their condition but could not achieve their target blood pressure.
 The other half had not yet received treatment.

-After 4 weeks, the researchers found that the 34 patients who drank a cup of beet juice each day experienced a significant 8/4 mmHg (millimeters of mercury) reduction in their blood pressure levels.
-Those who consumed a nitrate-free juice drink experienced no such reductions.
+After 4 weeks, the researchers found that the 34 patients who drank a cup of beet juice each day experienced a significant, 8/4-millimeters-of-mercury (mmHg) reduction in their blood pressure levels.
+Those who consumed a nitrate-free juice drink did not experience these reductions.

-Patients who consumed beet juice also showed a significant 20 percent improvement in the stretchiness of their blood vessels.
+Patients who consumed beet juice also showed a 20-percent improvement in the elasticity of their blood vessels.

-A 2013 review of evidence from 16 trials, involving a total of 254 participants, concluded that drinking beetroot juice was linked with a significant reduction in systolic blood pressure levels.
-Systolic blood pressure refers to the stage of the heartbeat in which the heart contracts and forces blood through the arteries.
+A 2013 review of evidence from 16 trials, involving a total of 254 participants, concluded that drinking beetroot juice helped cause a significant reduction in systolic blood pressure levels.
+Systolic blood pressure is the stage of the heartbeat in which the heart contracts and forces blood through the arteries.

-However, in the Journal of Nutrition, the authors say the findings need to be tested in longer-term studies before any recommendations can be made.
+However, in this Journal of Nutrition study, the authors state that the findings need to be tested in longer-term studies before any recommendations can be made.

 Reducing nerve damage